craldaz/molecularGSM/README.md

 ## Overview
 The growing string method (GSM) is a reaction path and transition state finding method developed in c++.
-GSM can be interfaced with other packages including ZStruct2 and Metal-Ligand Binding.
+GSM can be interfaced with packages ZStruct2 and Metal-Ligand Binding.

 For more information, check out the wiki page: https://github.com/ZimmermanGroup/molecularGSM/wiki

-Sample tutorial files can be found under the tutorial folder: https://github.com/ZimmermanGroup/molecularGSM/tree/master/tutorial
+Example calculations can be found in the src/GSM/TEST folder.

+A discussion can be found:
+https://github.com/ZimmermanGroup/molecularGSM/tree/master/tutorial

 ## Installation